-(See Figs. 17 and 18)
+(See Figs. 18 and 19)

-Remove the machine head from the treadle stand or power bench, by taking out the four screws.
-The head should now be tipped endwise with the underside of the horn facing you.
-Withdraw the two screws (F) and remove the cover plate so as to expose the parts in the rack box (see Fig. 18), any or all of which can be removed without disconnecting the rack box from the machine.
-To take out the shuttle carrier, remove the small set screw in the shuttle carrier pinion by inserting a small screw driver through the groove (G) at the side of the rack box.
+Remove the machine head from the treadle stand or power bench by taking out the four screws.
+The machine head should now be tipped up and supported with the horn in a vertical position, the underside facing the adjuster.
+Parts can be examined or removed from the rack box by taking out the two screws (F) and removing the cover plate.
+The following parts are then exposed : long rack (1), short rack (K), intermediate pinion (L), shuttle driving pinion (H), needle plate locating pin and spring (M), all of which can be removed without disconnecting the rack box from the machine - To take out the shuttle carrier, remove the small set screw in the shuttle carrier pinion by inserting a small screw driver through the groove (G) at the side of the rack box.
 The shuttle carrier can then be pressed through the pinion.
-To remove the long rack (1) insert the screw driver through the hole (D) (see Fig. 19) and take out the screw.
-Before, however, withdrawing the rack remove the pinion (L); then grip the rack and draw it in a straight-away manner towards the pulley end of the machine.
-The short rack (K) and shuttle driver pinion (H) can be removed without difficulty.
-When replacing the parts, care must be taken to see that the gears and racks are correctly enmeshed, as shown in the illustration.
+To remove the long rack, insert a screw driver through the hole (D, Fig. 20) and take out the screw.
+Before proceeding to withdraw the rack, remove the pinion (L), then grip the rack and draw it in a straightaway manner towards the pulley end of the machine.
+The short rack (K) and shuttle driving pinion (H) can be removed without difficulty.
+When replacing any one or reassembling the whole of these parts, care must be taken to see that the gears and racks are correctly enmeshed, as shown in the illustration (Fig. 19).